pxrpxrx/qa-portfolio/README.md

 # qa-portfolio
-Here is my cases of vibecoding and testing of it
+Here are my cases of vibecoding and testing of it